Arjun-Sharma1/arjun-sharma1.github.io/README.md

 ## Project Summary

-This is my personal portfolio.
+This is my personal website.

 ## Technology Stack